 FAIL CAUSE encryption: the authentication failure message for the first UE registration is left unencrypted, i.e. the initial value of KAUSF is set to zero.

 SUPI could lead to linkability attacks when SUPI is sent in the Authentication Response Message: Because a weaker encryption key KE is used to conceal SUPI, it could make it easier for the attacker to get the SUPI by cryptoanalysis.
 This is, because KE can be generated by anyone, if KAUSF is zero, since RAND is known value (in clear) received along with AUTN and the rest of the parameters is no secret information.
 If SUPI (optional field) is not included as part of Authentication response, then it doesn’t lead to linkability attack.

+It is necessary to specify the encryption and MAC algorithms used to protect Authentication Response message.
+Algorithms from the ECIES Profile (see [2] Annex C) may be used.